 Employees should understand that they bring a contribution.
 They should feel their value.
 Everyone loves knowing he’s important and needed.
 When workers realize the worth of their job, they are prone to make more effort and show better performance.
-So, set smart goals, appreciate employees’ contribution and they will do the same in return.
+So, set smart goals, appreciate employees’ contributions and they will do the same in return.

-7) Constructive Criticism is Still Important
+7. Constructive Criticism Is Still Important

 Tips for successful criticism: